Autonomous Cave Surveying with an Aerial Robot: Acknowledgments

 John is a Ph.D.
 Candidate in the Robotics Institute at CMU.
 His research interests include visual-inertial state estimation and resource-constrained sensor fusion for autonomous robots. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Curtis Boirum} received the B.S. degree in physical science from Eureka College, Eureka, IL, USA, in 2008.
 He received the B.S. and M.S. degrees in mechanical engineering from Bradley Unversity, Peoria, IL, USA, in 2009 and 2011, respectively.
 He received the M.S. degree in robotics from Carnegie Mellon University, Pittsburgh, PA, USA, in 2015.

-Curtis is a systems engineer for the Resilient Intelligent Systems Lab who designs, builds, and operates drones and ground robots ranging in size from 100g to 7kg. \end{IEEEbiography} 0pt plus -1fil \begin{IEEEbiography}[{ }]{Nathan Michael} received the Ph.D. degree in mechanical engineering from the University of Pennsylvania, Philadelphia, PA, USA, in 2008.
+Curtis is a systems engineer for the Resilient Intelligent Systems Lab who designs, builds, and operates drones and ground robots ranging in size from 100g to 7kg. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Nathan Michael} received the Ph.D. degree in mechanical engineering from the University of Pennsylvania, Philadelphia, PA, USA, in 2008.

 He is an Associate Research Professor in the Robotics Institute of Carnegie Mellon University; Director of the Resilient Intelligent Systems Lab; author of over 160 publications on control, perception, and cognition for resilient intelligent single and multi-robot systems; nominee or recipient of nine best paper awards; recipient of the Popular Mechanics Breakthrough Award and Robotics Society of Japan Best Paper Award (of 2014); PI of past and ongoing research programs supported by ARL, AFRL, DARPA, DOE, DTRA, NASA, NSF, ONR, and industry; and Chief Technical Officer of Shield AI.
 Nathan develops resilient intelligent autonomous systems capable of individual and collective intelligence through introspection, adaptation, and evolvement in challenging domains. \end{IEEEbiography}